stevenTadros/livestorm/README.md

 ### Getting Started : ###

-**After cloning the repository and once in the "livestorm" directory** **You can set your environment and launch the game by different way**
+**After cloning the repository and once in the "livestormGame" directory** **You can set your environment and launch the game by different way**

 **Rbenv exemple:**